Endless Vitality

 Conclusion

 Choosing the right testosterone dosage depends on individual factors such as body weight, lifestyle, and therapeutic goals.
-For most patients, weekly or twice-weekly injections of testosterone cypionate or enanthate provide optimal results.
+For most patients, weekly or twice-weekly injections of testosterone provide optimal results.
 Clinicians must tailor dosages carefully, especially for larger individuals or athletes, while monitoring for potential side effects.

 If you’re considering TRT, consult a qualified healthcare provider to develop a personalized treatment plan that ensures safety and effectiveness.